 The proposed bill would amend current statutes related to school district expenditures by introducing new requirements for the Arizona Department of Education (ADE) and county school superintendents.
-Under the new provisions, if ADE determines that a school district's expenditures exceed its general budget limit or unrestricted capital budget limit without prior notification from the county school superintendent, ADE must notify the superintendent and take necessary actions as prescribed by law.
+Specifically, if ADE determines that a school district's expenditures exceed its general budget limit or unrestricted capital budget limit without prior notification from the county school superintendent, ADE would be required to notify the superintendent and take necessary actions as prescribed by law.
 Additionally, the bill allows county school superintendents to review the operations and finances of any school district within their jurisdiction, enhancing oversight capabilities.

 Senate Engrossed Version: 15-107, 15-304, 15-103